Table of Contents

 Deleting and restoring users

-In the unified Users table, admins can delete users and later restore them from the Deleted Users list.
-This is useful when access needs to be removed quickly, while still keeping a path to re-enable the account later.
+Admins can delete users and later restore them from the deleted users list.
+This is useful when access needs to be removed while keeping a path to re-enable the account later.

 Delete a user